prerequisites.sh

 - port used by UDP serverUDP.pool_size

-- number of threads that should be used to process data (should be less then the number of CPUs)akumulid
+- number of threads that should be used to process data (should be less then the number of CPUs)Log4cpp configuration

 as a server - just run it without parameters: